domantax/just-the-docs-template/equipment/dishwasher.md

 # Dishwasher

-There are a number of cycles to choose from: A, B or C. These are chosen by moving the wheel inside the top of the door of the dishwasher.
+You can choose a dishwashing cycle by turning the knob on the left side of the dishwasher's door.
+On the right side you can choose to delay the program by 3, 6 or 9 hours.
+Once you chose the cycle (and delay) click play button.